Chukwu3meka/waverd-server/README.md

   dependencies or the addition of new dependencies
 - `test`: all changes regarding tests (adding new tests or changing existing ones)
+- `ci`: all changes regarding the configuration of continuous integration (i.e. github actions, ci system)
 - `chore`: all changes to the repository that do not fit into any of the above categories